-TAKK is an architecture and design studio based in Barcelona, founded by Mireia Luzárraga and Alejandro Muiño.
+TAKK is an architecture and design studio based in Barcelona and New York, founded by Mireia Luzárraga and Alejandro Muiño.
 The studio's work critically engages with the integration of ecological frameworks into architectural discourse and spatial production, aiming to develop new material and political imaginaries for the built environment.

 TAKK operates at the intersection of professional practice and academic research.
-Mireia Luzárraga is an Assistant Professor and Director of the Core I sequence at Columbia University GSAPP, where she also served as Dean’s Visiting Professor in 2023.
-She was the Kengo Kuma Visiting Professor at the University of Tokyo in 2024, and Master Tutor at the Institute for Advanced Architecture of Catalonia (IAAC) in Barcelona from 2018 to 2022.
+Mireia Luzárraga is an Assistant Professor and Director of the Core I sequence at Columbia University GSAPP.
+They were Studio critic for SEKISUI HOUSE-KUMA LAB at the University of Tokyo in 2024, and Master Tutor at the Institute for Advanced Architecture of Catalonia (IAAC) in Barcelona from 2018 to 2022.

 Their projects are part of prominent international museum collections, including the FRAC Centre-Val de Loire, the Vitra Design Museum, the MAK Center for Art and Architecture in Los Angeles, the Museum of Modern and Contemporary Art in Rabat, and the Disseny Hub Barcelona.
 Their clients span both public and private sectors, with notable commissions from institutions such as the Musée Cantonal de Design et d’Arts Appliqués Contemporains (Lausanne), the Instituto Valenciano de Arte Moderno (IVAM), and the Centro de Arte Santa Mònica (Barcelona).
 In the private sector, TAKK has developed projects for brands including Hermès, Moncler, Vitra, and Swatch.